Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Dirac--Coulomb Hamiltonian and Dirac-spinor for two particles

-This relation is the so-called `kinetic balance' condition, which has a central importance in numerical computations.
-Ignoring this relation, Eq.~\rrefsb{kinbal}, can lead to a so-called `variational collapse' due to an inappropriate representation of the $p$ operator \cite{schwarzTwoProblemsConnected1982,kutzelniggCompletenessKineticallyBalanced2007,kutzelniggBasisSetExpansion1984}.
-We also note that, in a strict mathematical sense, the rigorous variational property for the ground state can be guaranteed if the full `atomic balance', \rref{atombal}, is considered \cite{dolbeaultMinimizationMethodsOneParticle2000,estebanVariationalMethodsRelativistic2008}.
-With practical basis sets, it results however in matrix elements that are difficult (impossible) to integrate analytically and already the `restricted' kinetic balance, Eq.~(\ref{kinbal}), provides excellent results.
-So, in the present work, we will proceed with the `restricted' kinetic balance condition and keep in mind the formal mathematical results.
+Unfortunately, application of the atomic balance would result (with practical basis sets) in matrix elements that are difficult (impossible) to integrate analytically and already the `restricted' kinetic balance, Eq.~(\ref{kinbal}), provides excellent results.
+So, in the present work, we will proceed with the `restricted' kinetic balance condition, Eq.~(\ref{kinbal}), and keep in mind the formal mathematical results.